How To Get Married at San Francisco City Hall

 • Cost: $1,000

-• Times: Available Monday–Friday during City Hall’s operating hours.
+• Times: Monday–Friday during regular hours

 What’s Included in the Private 1-Hour Ceremony?